cirodonaldesposito/cirodonaldesposito.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Honoured to receive the Best Reviewer Award 2025 from Industry and Innovation journal
+Honoured to receive the Best Reviewer Award 2025 from <em>Industry and Innovation</em> journal